Last updated April 25, 2022.

 There are several reasons that neurotransmitters, even when present in sufficient amounts, may not be well utilized and may be unable to do their job:

 - Your brain has too few neurotransmitter receptors.

 - These receptors exist, but aren’t working very well.

 - Other substances have bound to these receptors instead.
 (Many drugs and recreational substances work by binding to neurotransmitter receptors.)

 A comprehensive analysis of neurotransmitter testing concluded that there is no connection between neurotransmitters found in the urine and those in the brain.

-Another study on the viability of commercial neurotransmitter testing found that these tests had no scientific foundation, and there was plenty of evidence refuting their validity.
-(13)
+Another study on the viability of commercial neurotransmitter testing found that these tests have no scientific foundation, and that there was an abundance of evidence refuting their validity.